Xilmi/Rotp-Fusion/README.md

   - Changed the font size for Modnar Races with too long description.
   - Fixed list randomization in custom Race.
   - Cleaned UserPreferences from removed parameters.
+  - Fixed Hostile, Poor and UltraPoor not bein set.

 2022.08.26 (BR)
   - Added Player Race Customization.